miragecraft/x-include/README.md

 - `link()` function to remap relative paths inside includes
 - `data` and `template` variables for passing data to include files
 - `<include-once>` tag allowing smarter resource management
-- Detect and block infinite include loops (can be bypassed)
+- Detect and block infinite include loops (bypass-able)

 *The following just works, even from your local drive:*